Ybansan/crestapps-bootstrap4-templates/README.md

 ```
 php artisan vendor:publish --provider="Ybansan\CrestappsBootstrap4Templates\CrestTemplatesServiceProvider" --tag="collective-bootstrap4"
 ```
-* Generate the ressources with the laravel-code-generator from command line indicating the template of your choice in a parameter.
+* Generate the ressources and the layout with the laravel-code-generator from command line indicating the template of your choice in a parameter.

 Example:
 ```
 php artisan create:resources Foo --template-name=collective-bootstrap4
+php artisan create:layout MyApp --template-name=collective-bootstrap4
 ```
 Since **Glyphicons** were dropped from Bootstrap 4 the templates now use **Fonts Awesome** instead.